Skip to main content

 Housing

-This estimated budget does not include costs of travel, fees for required tests, application fees, or such initial expenses as home furnishings.
+This estimated budget does not include the costs of fees for required tests, application fees, or such initial expenses as home furnishings.
 Your individual expenses may vary from these figures.

 Family Expenses